Nonparametric risk bounds for time-series forecasting: Statistical learning theory for i.i.d. data

-For ``small'' models, we can just count the number of functions in the class and take the union bound.
-Suppose that $\F = \{f_1,\ldots,f_N\}$.
-Then we have

-by Theorem \ref{thm:hoeffding}.
-Most interesting models are not small in this sense, but similar results hold when model size is measured appropriately.

-There are a number of measures for the size or capacity of a model.
-Algorithmic stability \citep{KearnsRon1999,BousquetElisseeff2002,BousquetElisseeff2001} quantifies the sensitivity of the chosen function to small perturbations to the data.
-Similarly, maximal discrepancy \citep{Vapnik2000} asks how different the predictions could be if two functions are chosen using two separate data sets.
-A more direct, functional-analytic approach partitions $\F$ into equivalence classes under some metric, leading to covering numbers \citep{Pollard1990,Pollard1984}.
-Rademacher complexity \citep{BartlettMendelson2002} directly describes a model's ability to fit random noise.
-We focus on a measure which is both intuitive and powerful: Vapnik-Chervonenkis (VC) dimension \citep{Vapnik1998,Vapnik2000}.
+When we use the data to chose an $\hat{f}$ from $\F$, we would like to bound $R(\hat{f})$.
+To do so, we must consider not just $\widehat{R}_n(\hat{f})$, but also the size, in some sense, of $\F$.
+There are a number of measures for the size or capacity of a model many of which lead to learning theoretic risk bounds.
+Algorithmic stability \citep{Kearns-Ron-algorithmic-stability,Bousquet-Elisseeff-stability} quantifies the sensitivity of the chosen function to small perturbations to the data.
+Similarly, maximal discrepancy \citep{Vapnik-nature} asks how different the predictions could be if two functions are chosen using two separate data sets.
+A more direct, functional-analytic approach partitions $\F$ into equivalence classes under some metric, leading to covering numbers \citep{Pollard-convergence,Pollard-empirical-processes}.
+Rademacher complexity \citep{Bartlett-Mendelson-on-Rademacher-complexity,koltchinskii2002} directly describes a model's ability to fit random noise.
+We focus on a measure which is both intuitive and powerful: Vapnik-Chervonenkis (VC) dimension \citep{Vapnik-Chervonenkis-1971,Vapnik-nature}.